gdrosos/bloat-study-artifact/README.md

 # Artifact for "Bloat beneath Python’s Scales: A Fine-Grained Inter-Project Dependency Analysis"
 This is the artifact for the paper accepted to FSE'24 titled:
-"Bloat beneath Python’s Scales: A Fine-Grained Inter-Project Dependency Analysis.
+"Bloat beneath Python’s Scales: A Fine-Grained Inter-Project Dependency Analysis".

 # Table of Contents
 - [Artifact for "Bloat beneath Python’s Scales: A Fine-Grained Inter-Project Dependency Analysis"](#artifact-for-bloat-beneath-pythons-scales-a-fine-grained-inter-project-dependency-analysis)